turingschool/curriculum/tutorials/environment/rvm.markdown

     $ ruby -v
     ruby 1.9.2p136 (2010-12-25 revision 30365) [x86_64-darwin10.7.0]

+[TODO: Put in a more recent 1.9 patchlevel]

 When you're using RVM you don't need to do anything special, just run `ruby` and `gem` like normal.
 One thing to note, though: RVM installs Ruby into the user space, so you **do not need to use sudo, ever**.